DKenefake/OptimalPoly/README.md

 ## Example of use

-This is all that is needed to create a 4th order optimal polynomial approximation of e^x on [0,1].
+This is all that is needed to create a 4th order optimal polynomial approximation of $e^x$ on [0,1].

 ```python
 function = lambda x: mp.exp(x)